adrianjhpc/cirrus-website/status/index.md

 Activities planned:

 - Change ncpus available per node from 72 to 36
-- Remove node exclusive for standard compute nodes
+- Remove default node exclusive for standard compute nodes
-- Reconfiguration of hardware distribution
+- Reconfiguration of hardware distribution in Cirrus racks
 - Enable additional system monitoring

 Impact of changes on users: